Our Best Meal-Prep Ideas for Better Weeknight Lunches & Dinners

-Top tips and tricks from the Food52 team.
+Top tips, tricks, and recipes from the Food52 team.

 I don't love to admit it, but before I joined the Food52 team, I was not a world-champion meal planner.
 I spent five years in an office where "lunch hour" meant: "pop out for quick takeaway."
 And "weeknight dinner" meant: "the fantasy of an alternate universe where people leave work before 8:30 p.m."